Airbnb Discovers A Better Way To Let Customers Explore Listings

 After clicking on the buttons, customers would move to the next listing screen with a series of thumbnail results.
 Again, a little warning here that I'm not sure whether these were two separate experiments (on two separate screens) or one bigger one (wrapping both the homepage and the listing page).
 Either way, the first change that is interesting is the ability to switch between property categories in a tabbed interaction.
 Variation B shows such high level categories as: tree houses, boats, tiny homes, etc. and I'm confident this is an improvement based on this pattern.

-This is very similar to Pattern #79: Single Or Multiple Triggers
+This is very similar to Pattern #79: Product Highlights

 -